alray31/tuya-localkey-dp-guide/README.md

 **Example 2**

 In this example, we want to find the DP corresponding to the "quick clean speed" function of a Tuya pump.
 We run the script mentioned above, taking care to correctly fill in the device id, IP address, local key and protocol version.
 Then, in the Smart Life app, we change the possible "quick clean speed" values (minimum and maximum) while watching the information in the terminal.
 We see that tinytuya, via the script, detects a change on DP #190, which changes value between 1000 and 3450.
 So DP 190 is of type integer and corresponds to the "quick clean speed" function.
 Its minimum value is 1000 and its maximum value is 3450.
-Also, the smallest increment possible via the Smart Life app is 10, so the "step / scale" value is 10.
+Also, the smallest increment possible via the Smart Life app is 10, so the "step" value is 10.

 <img width="351" height="715" alt="image" src="https://github.com/user-attachments/assets/71e9cc87-60ff-407d-9b6d-8f9bc4180edf" /><img width="350" height="719" alt="image" src="https://github.com/user-attachments/assets/e705f88c-b04f-4fa4-99ac-7cf0851159dc" />